chef/chef-web-docs/content/chef_compliance_phase.md

 Reporters control what is done with the resulting report after the Chef InSpec run.
 Either a single value or a list of multiple values is supported.
 The default is the `cli` and `json-file` reporters.

-Reporters can send Compliance Phase results to:
+Reporters can send compliance phase results to:

 - Chef Automate proxied by Chef Infra Server.
 - Directly to Chef Automate (requires additional authentication).